bushlab-ucl/ChaoticGraphs/README.md

 ## Overview

 `ChaoticNetworks` is a Rust package designed for graph modeling and simulations.
-This library aims to provide a robust framework for analyzing and understanding complex networks such as `Hopfield networks` and `chip-firing models`.
-It's a work in progress for the time being.
+This library aims to provide a robust framework for analyzing and understanding discrete graph networks such as `Hopfield networks` and `chip-firing models`.
+It's currently a work in progress.

 ## Features
 - Modular design with a basis in category theory and Grothendieck topology.